 4. Avoid damaging your skin with harsh textile.

 Washing your face and keeping it clean is the best way to boost hydration.
-Regular facial cleaning with lukewarm water helps in maintaining the right level of hydration.
+Regular facial cleansing with lukewarm water helps in maintaining the right level of hydration.

-To avoid further damage of your delicate, dry skin you should consider minimizing the use of bath sponges and harsh scrubbing brushes.
+To avoid further damage to your delicate, dry skin you should consider minimizing the use of bath sponges and harsh scrubbing brushes.

 Avoid using towels to rub your face dry.
 Damp towels trap bacteria from the atmosphere and are the perfect environment for bacteria to thrive and reproduce.

 Rubbing your face instead of patting it dry can contribute to stretching of the skin as well as scratching which will inevitably lead to redness and possible inflammation.

 Your facial skin is really delicate and you need to handle it with utmost care.

 Replacing the vigorous movements of rubbing with a gentler touch of patting your face dry using a paper towel instead will decrease your chances of skin irritation.

 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.

 The Acne Solution: Your Ultimate Guide To Flawless Complexion